open-policy-agent/opa/docs/content/rest-api.md

 #### Request Headers

-- **Content-Type: application/x-yaml**: Indicates the request body is a YAML encoded object.
+- **Content-Type: application/yaml**: Indicates the request body is a YAML encoded object.
 - **Content-Encoding: gzip**: Indicates the request body is a gzip encoded object.
 - **Accept-Encoding: gzip**: Indicates the server should respond with a gzip encoded body.
 The server will send the compressed response only if its length is above `server.encoding.gzip.min_length` value.
 See the configuration section

 #### Query Parameters

-- **pretty** - If parameter is `true`, response will formatted for humans.
+- **pretty** - If parameter is `true`, response will be formatted for humans.
 - **provenance** - If parameter is `true`, response will include build/version info in addition to the result.
 See [Provenance](#provenance) for more detail.
 - **explain** - Return query explanation in addition to result.
 Values: **notes**, **fails**, **full**, **debug**.
 - **metrics** - Return query performance metrics in addition to result.
 See [Performance Metrics](#performance-metrics) for more detail.